NUSGreyhats/Orbital-2021/README.md

 # Extra challenges

-Can you figure out how to do the XSS-CSRF chain while the website has a CSRF Token?
+Can you figure out how to do the XSS with the CSRF Token protection in place?
 (Answer is in one of the useful links below)

 # Tech Stack